raspberrypilearning/dress-for-the-weather/worksheet.md

 ![browser data](images/screen3.png)

-This might look a little confusing, but with Python you can easily examine the data.
+This might look a little confusing, but with Python you can examine the data easily.

 ## Getting a five-day forecast with Python